-When it comes to fitness, fat loss is probably the most popular goal for most people.
+When it comes to fitness, losing weight is probably the most popular goal for people.
+That’s why we are listing the 5 keys to fat loss.
 After all, we live in a country with sky-high obesity rates.
 Unfortunately, it ‘s also the goal that most people struggle with.
 And with all the misinformation out there, it’s not really a surprise.

 This is the most important factor in fat loss.
 If you’re not in a caloric deficit, you can’t lose fat.
 Period.
 People love to argue that calories don’t matter and that if you cut carbs, or just eat “clean” you will lose fat.
 Sorry, but they’re wrong.

 In order to lose weight you need to create a negative energy balance, meaning you have to take in fewer calories than you burn.
 Methods like clean eating may help you do that, but they also may not.

 In order to figure out how many calories you should eat to lose fat, take your bodyweight and multiply it by 10-12.
 This will give you a rough estimate of how many calories you should be eating.
 If you are a more active person, use 12.
 If you are less active, use 10.
 Then use a calorie counting app like MyFitnessPal to track your food intake to make sure you are hitting your number.

 2. Eat Enough Protein